kropachev/tmptest/docs/Home.md

+From wiki
+was:
-#Home md from docs folder
+Home md from docs folder